 A customer’s value and the resulting profit of acquiring that customer can only be calculated with the help of CAC.
-Once the value of a customer is assessed, it becomes easier for a company to determine the amount of resources that can be lucratively invested on that specific customer.
+Once the value of a customer is assessed, it becomes easier for a company to determine the number of resources that can be lucratively invested in that specific customer.
 Generally, it allows the company to determine a customer’s worth.

 It is calculated by multiplying the average sale, number of recurring sales and average lifetime of the customer’s partnership.